Ha Giang Loop In Vietnam – All You Need To Know [2023]

 Don Cao Fortress

-DAY 2: CONTINUED
+DAY 2: THE LOOP VIETNAM CONTINUED

 One of the best viewpoints I found on this day was at Mai Pi Leng, just 10km outside of Dong Van.